Live10NOP/CTF_Writeups/Buckeye_CTF/challenges/flattened/README.md

 syscall ; read file (execution) / write "" (simulation)

-; Since the "write" and "exit" syscalls are legal, we can use the stock shellcode from henceforth.
+; Since the "write" and "exit" syscalls are legal, we can use the stock shellcode from here.
 ; --- write the flag ---
 mov rdx, rax ; move num chars, returned from "read" syscall to "count" argument for "write" xor rdi, rdi